 - Oak tag/thin cardboard for vase templates

-- Ketchup bottle (or similar) for slip application
+- Plastic squeeze bottle, such as a ketchup bottle (or similar), for slip application

 - Bowl/cup/plate for molding clay

 This list includes materials that you may want to consider, depending upon the assignment path and unique projects you choose to complete.

 - Extra clay (another 25 lbs) depending on the scale of your work.